 - Each pitch will be followed by a five-minute question-answer session with the three judges, who are free to ask for any clarification or justification they need.

-Both the preliminary and final pitches are judged on three criteria:
+Both the qualifying and final pitches are judged on three criteria:

 - Innovative Idea: Because Shark Tank focuses on drawing out new business ideas, the core idea itself is of elevated importance.
 In this category, a completely new idea with compelling potential will do well, even if the proposed details of its execution seem doubtful.

 - Proof of a Market: Even the best products or services fail as businesses if nobody, in particular, wants to buy them.
 Therefore, each pitch should identify a profitable group of people with a unique need that the business would address.